Olympic Dam mine: Underground mine

 The Olympic Dam mine works an extremely large iron oxide copper gold deposit with estimated reserves of 2.95 billion tonnes of ore grading 1.2% copper, 0.04% uranium, .5 g/t of gold and 6 g/t of silver.

 The deposit was originally discovered by Western Mining Corporation in 1975 near Roxby Downs Sheep Station and production officially commenced in 1988.
 It now belongs to BHP, which acquired WMC Resources in 2005.
 The mine currently operates by an underground mining method called sublevel open stoping, using modern and highly productive mining equipment.
 The March 2005 mine production rate is an annualised 9.1 million tonnes making it one of Australia's larger mines.
 2005 metal production is thought to be in excess of 220,000 tonnes of copper, 4500 tonnes of uranium oxide, plus gold and silver.
 The copper and uranium oxide are exported through Port Adelaide.
 Most of the mine workers live in the nearby towns of Roxby Downs and Andamooka.
 Regular flights between Adelaide and the Olympic Dam Airport serve the mine project.

 Uranium production

 The production of uranium at Olympic dam accounts for approximately 25% of the mine's revenue.
 Since 2013, Olympic Dam has been Australia's largest producer of uranium oxide or 'yellowcake'.

 Electricity supply

-The Olympic Dam mine is South Australia's single largest consumer of electricity, and is connected (at 275kV) at end of the grid via Port Augusta.
+The Olympic Dam mine is South Australia's single largest consumer of electricity, and is connected (at 275kV) at end of the grid via Port Augusta, with a reserve 132kV line via Pimba.
 In 2009, BHP Billiton defined its typical annual electricity consumption as 870,000 MWh (or 125 MW).
-In 2015, BHP requested a more reliable grid connection.
-The 2016 storm and heatwaves disrupted production and caused financial losses, and the state started initiatives to increase grid reliability.
-The mine has ordered 210MW wind power and 110MW solar for 2022.
+In 2009 and 2015, BHP requested a more reliable grid connection.
+The 2016 storm and heatwaves destroyed power lines, disrupted production and caused financial losses, and the state started initiatives to increase grid reliability.
+The mine has ordered 210 MW wind power from the 412 MW Goyder South Wind Farm, and 110 MW solar power.
+In February 2024, construction started for the Blyth battery at 238.5 MW / 477 MWh to balance power for the mine.
+In October 2024, tornadoes associated with another thunderstorm event destroyed both of the power lines to the mine, shutting down the mine for days.